-New Identity Verification Rules for Company Directors from November 2025
+Identity Verification Rules for Company Directors and PSCs Are Now in Force

 By Max McGenity